aosabook/500lines/event-web-framework/event-web-framework.markdown

 ### CLOS and Generic Functions

-In CLOS, instead of focusing on classes and methods, we instead write _generic functions_[^juliachap] that are implemented as collections of _methods_.
-In this model, methods don't _belong_ to classes, they _specialize on_ types.
+In CLOS, instead of focusing on classes and methods, we instead write [_generic functions_](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html) that are implemented as collections of _methods_.
+In this model, methods don't _belong_ to classes, they _specialize on_ types[^juliachap].
 The `start` method we just wrote is a unary method where the argument `port` is _specialized on_ the type `integer`.
 This means that we could have several implementations of `start` where `port` varies in type, and the runtime will select which implementation to use depending on the type of `port` when `start` is called.

-[^juliachap]: The Julia programming language takes a similar approach to object-oriented programming; you can learn more about it in FIXME.
+[^juliachap]: The Julia programming language takes a similar approach to object-oriented programming; you can learn more about it in \aosachapref{s:static-analysis}.

 More generally, methods can specialize on more than one argument.
 When a `method` is called, the runtime: